gbultman2/udacity-DataWarehouse/README.md

 **Step 3:** Create the tables

 Run the file that creates the tables in the database.
 This should create the tables we designed in part 1.
+Note that the user that you created will need access to write to your S3 Manifest bucket that we created.

 [create_database](create_tables.py)